Venice: La Serenissima ('the most serene')

 And to fully appreciate Venice means getting lost – in its streets and in your imagination.

-From the magnificence of Piazza San Marco with its soaring Campanile and gilded Basilica, to the humbler neighbourhoods with full clotheslines hanging over the canals, this city invites you to explore every inch up close.
+From the magnificence of Piazza San Marco with its soaring Campanile and gilded Basilica, to the humbler neighbourhoods with full clotheslines hanging over the canals, this city invites you to explore every inch up close, and find things to do in Venice yourself, as you go.
 Wander the picturesque labyrinth of streets and bridges, have a drink in a piazza, watch the kids play in a park, or just shake your head at the impossibly beautiful buildings flooded knee-deep by the canal waters.
 Venice is a city for visionaries and romantics, not pragmatists or planners.
 And it’s for this reason that you’ll want to throw the map away when you arrive in Venice.

 Venice is meant to be explored on foot (there are no cars here, or even bicycles).
 But if you have trouble walking, here are a number of cost-effective ways to get around Venice, without having to spring for the water taxis or gondolas.